BiodataAnalysisGroup/BEEMUS/README.md

     conda activate sars_work
     ```

-9. Run the graph analysis script (from the project's folder), replacing the string after the ``--lineages`` flag, with the lineages of interest in sequential order, separated by space, as shown bellow:
+9. Run the graph analysis script (from the project's folder), replacing the string after the ``--lineages`` flag, with the lineages of interest in sequential order, separated by space, as shown below:

     ``--lineages B.1.1.7 B.1.617.2 AY.43 BA.1 AY.12 AY.4 AY.122 AY.9 BA.1.1``
     ```